s3ndotxyz/grid-rs/README.md

 ## Features

 * *kvs*.
 Provides access to the native in-runtime key-value store.
 You should be able to manage keys, values, and stores from within your functions. *Note:* stores are based on namespace set within a function.
 This allows for multiple stores per function, persisting instance state.
-* *time*.
-We're enabling secure time for you to do things like event scheduling.
-This is a work in progress.
+* *ws*.
+Provides server and client connections for modules.

-We have plans to enable a few other things such as message queues and web-sockets in the near future.
+We have plans to enable a few other things such as message queues in the near future.
 Stay tuned!

 ## Example